pombredanne/github-user-growth/readme.md

     A(t+1) = Number of users in the next month r(t)   = 14.67% - 0.15% * (Current number of months since December 2007)

+And you can fix that so it chains months together and averages them and whatnot.

 So the growth looks exponential with a decreasing exponent;
 think of it as compounded interest on number of users with a linearly decreasing interest rate.